 All smokers, by definition, are addicted to nicotine.
 But Mr Osborne’s remarks could be taken to imply there are two kinds of smokers: those who are addicted to nicotine and those who aren’t.
 Then he seems to believe that smokers, at any rate the nicotine-addicted kind, will have ‘cravings’ that will need to be ‘managed’.

-In ASH’s Daily News of 13 March 2020 we have a comment from a Dr Punam Krishan, who seems to be a locum GP in Glasgow, that similarly displays ignorance of the smoking problem, not to say a questionable understanding of epidemiology: ‘One of the risk factors that increases your chances of getting lung infections like pneumonia, flu and now coronavirus is smoking.’
+Then, in ASH’s Daily News of 13 March 2020 we have a comment from a Dr Punam Krishan, who seems to be a locum GP in Glasgow, that similarly displays ignorance of the smoking problem, not to say a questionable understanding of epidemiology: ‘One of the risk factors that increases your chances of getting lung infections like pneumonia, flu, and now coronavirus is smoking.’
 Presumably what she is trying to say is: Smoking increases your chances of getting pneumonia from flu and coronavirus infection.

 She goes on: ‘In light of the rapidly spreading cases of coronavirus which targets the lungs, if ever there was an incentive to try quit, now was it!’
 The last three words should be recast to read, ‘it is now!’